akshath123/Match-the-carom-coins-/README.md

 ### Minimum requirements for running the application

 The game requires Turbo C to run the application and is only for windows environment.

+#### Note: If you are trying make sure to press "Enter" key when Welcome becomes stable on the screen.